artvalencio/Functional-Matrix/README.md

 Such time lag could be interpreted as the time it takes for area j to receive signal from area i.

+Use DFC to calculate the dynamic functional connectivity using correlation measures;

+Use DFCCAMI to calculate the dynamic functional connectivity using information-theoretical measures (CaMI,MI,TE,DI)

 In construction: